 My Christmas season never feels complete until I’ve made at least one mint chocolate baked good.
 These Mint Chocolate Chip Cookies and these Mint Brownies were favorites in years past.
 This season, I wanted to go for a slightly different theme with my cookie recipes.

-As I alluded in my post for my classic Cream Cheese Sugar Cookies (<—P.S.A. they’re the only recipe for cut out cookies you’ll need), over the last few weeks, I’ve been playing around with classic Christmas cookie recipes.
+As I alluded in my post for my Perfect Cream Cheese Cookies (<—P.S.A. they’re the only recipe for cut out cookies you’ll need), over the last few weeks, I’ve been playing around with classic Christmas cookie recipes.

 We often make the same recipes year after year at the holidays.
 My goal is to take the most popular treats on the cookie tray and give them a little twist, without sacrificing the traditional flavors and memories that make baking this time of year so special, fun, and connected to both the past and present.
 This mint Christmas cookie recipe is the first!